 Look, there is a lot to love about this backpack.
-And in the six years I’ve been using it, Osprey has continued to make improvements over the model I purchased (e.g., by adding a laptop sleeve).
+And in the six years I’ve been using it, Osprey has continued to make improvements over the model I purchased (e.g., by adding a laptop sleeve in the 2021 edition).

-First, it’s the perfect size.
-Just check out my around-the-world packing list to see how much I fit inside it!
+First, it’s a perfect size.
+Just check out my around-the-world packing list to see how much stuff I managed fit inside it.
+The compression straps really help!

 Second, my absolute favorite thing about the Osprey Porter 46 liter backpack is that it easily and quickly converts from a backpack that you can comfortably carry on your shoulders to a porter bag.

 Why is that important?

-Well, for one thing it means you can check this bag, put it under a bus, or store it somewhere without worry that your backpack straps are going to snag something.
-But it is also great for those times when you don’t want to “look” like a dirty backpacker who just rolled out of a hostel dorm bed with a huge bag on your back.
+Well, for one thing, it means you can check this bag, put it under a bus, or store it somewhere without worry that your backpack straps are going to snag something.
+But it is also the perfect bag for those times when you don’t want to “look” like a dirty backpacker who just rolled out of a hostel dorm bed with a huge bag on your back.

 I also love that you can attach any Osprey Daylite daypack to the back of the bag and carry them together.
-Click here to check out the daypack I’ve taken on my travels around the world: it’s a perfect and affordable compliment to the porter backpack.
+It’s a perfect and affordable complement to the porter backpack.

-The Porter is also an enormously rugged pack and I’ve really put it through the ringer.
+The Osprey Porter is also an enormously rugged pack and I’ve really put it through the ringer.
 I’ve taken it through the jungles of South America, the mountains near Denver, Colorado, backpacking through Europe, and hundreds of other places!
 Heck, I even had it with me when I was doused with water during Thailand’s Songkran festival (and I still managed to keep my electronics dry!).